aryamaanbose/Benchmarking_ST_Deconvolution/README.md

-### Processing

-**Short title + project description:**
-Benchmarking Spatial Transcriptomics Tools Deconvolution Tools that use a reference scRNA profile, using Real and Simulated Data
+### Benchmarking Spatial Transcriptomics Tools Deconvolution Tools that use a reference scRNA profile, using Real and Simulated Data

 **Main contact:**
 Aryamaan Bose, a.bose@student.vu.nl

-**Team:**
-Aryamaan Bose

 #### Directories: